wilhelm-lab/oktoberfest/ReadMe.md

 -   `thermoExe` = path to ThermoRawFileParser executable; default "ThermoRawFileParser.exe"

+-   `output` = path to the output folder; if not provided the current working directory will be used.

 For `prediction_server`, you should use the koina (https://koina.proteomicsdb.org/) instance we provide at koina.proteomicsdb.org:443.
 For models, you should choose the models that fit your use case.
 You can see available models for the prediction server we offer at https://koina.proteomicsdb.org/docs.
 For a list of currently tested models, check the "Supported Models" section below.